|

 Planning for Garden Health Killing bugs and weeds and encouraging super-sized blossoms and yields are always concerns for gardeners.
 The "easy" solution is to use chemicals - pesticides, herbicides and products like Miracle Gro.
 While these certainly do the job quite well, when we are addressing the needs of a Catholic garden, whether at home or in a parish setting, it's not quite so simple.
 There are issues of morality involved even in the simple act of gardening.
 We've all read the news alerts about links to cancer and marine life as the result of chemical use.

-While on vacation, Pope Benedict XVI stated that care for the environment can be a valid way of instructing youth on issues of Christian morality.
+While on vacation in 2007, Pope Benedict XVI stated that care for the environment can be a valid way of instructing youth on issues of Christian morality.
 You should listen to you (Holy) Father.
 A garden can be beautiful while using organic methods.
 It just requires a little education and effort.

 One of our favorite sources for natural garden assistance is Gardens Alive.
 Click on the bug to visit them.